 The Research Design & Statistics Unit (RDSU) within the NRSP Office provides consultation and support around issues of research design, data analysis, and manuscript preparation.
 Statisticians are available to provide support for both faculty and graduate students as they prepare and implement their research proposals.
 The RDSU offers online training in statistical software packages commonly used by School of Nursing researchers.
 It also offers access to a variety of specialized data, data analysis methods, and methodological papers.

 Nurse scientists lead inquiry into the influence of biopsychosocial factors on symptoms and illness self-management, which provides essential knowledge for precision health, ensuring appropriate and effective health care for all.
 The group is open to any faculty members or students who are interested in gaining expertise in symptom and self-management science, including the use of biomarkers and genomic data in nursing research.

 Wisconsin Network for Research Support

 The WINRS team provides researchers with effective and innovative strategies for engaging stakeholders and study participants—especially those from underrepresented populations.

 The Wisconsin Public Health Research Network

-WPHRN is a group of health department leaders and researchers who support and advance public health systems and services research driven by the needs and interests of health departments in Wisconsin
+WPHRN is a group of health department leaders and researchers who support and advance public health systems and services research that is driven by the needs and interests of health departments in Wisconsin.